Skip to content

 Career Development

-Yemchuk's professional experience began in the early 1990s after graduating from Parsons, where she honed her skills in photography with a focus on fashion and portraiture.
+Yemchuk's professional journey began in the early 1990s after graduating from Parsons, where she honed her skills in photography with a focus on fashion and portraiture.
 She quickly aligned with New York's underground art scene, contributing to publications that bridged fine art and commercial fashion.

 Notable Work & Campaigns